 Region: Barolo (Langhe) - Piemonte

-Pairings: mushrooms or black truffle risotto, aged parmigiano cheese, raw beef tartare, grilled lamb.
+Pairings: Mushrooms or black truffle risotto, aged parmesan cheese, raw beef tartare, grilled lamb.

 Drink by: Ready, can be aged for over 15 years.

 Winemaking Notes: The manual harvest usually takes place around mid-October.
 Alcoholic fermentation takes place with indigenous yeasts, daily pumping over and very long maceration (even 50 days).
 Aging takes 30 months in large 25 hl oak barrels and up to 36 months in the bottle.